Blendfoul/r3e-reality-revamped/README.md

 # R3e Reality Revamped

 This project was heavily inspired on the existing [R3e Reality project](https://github.com/R3E-Reality/rre-spec).
+### This still is a work in progress feel free to contribute
 ## Available Scripts

 In the project directory, you can run: